blay/blay.se/edgeryders.markdown

 institutional politics on the one hand and self-organized initiatives on the other hand, there seem to be a common concern in reactivating a collective care for the commons in society.
-Titley suggests the term of ’’democratic partnership’’[@Consultant2008] and I choose to adopt it here to name a process consisting of a common space where institutions and citizens share common concerns and collaborate to solve problems.
+Titley suggests the term of ”democratic partnership”Titley, “The future of the Council of Europe youth policy: AGENDA 2020.” and I choose to adopt it here to name a process consisting of a common space where institutions and citizens share common concerns and collaborate to solve problems.

-These spaces blossom spontaneously anywhere when citizens find a ’’matter of concern’’[@Latour2004a] and it is not always the formal political organizations that spawn this activity, as the anti-ACTA protests in Poland shows:
+These spaces blossom spontaneously anywhere when citizens find a ”matter of concern”Bruno Latour, *Politics of Nature: How To Bring the Sciences Into Democracy* (Harvard University Press, 2004). and it is not always the formal political organizations that spawn this activity, as the anti-ACTA protests in Poland shows:

 > What is essential (and very interesting in and of itself), these were
 > completely spontaneous, grass-roots activities, not associated with
 > NGOs that had been bringing up the ACTA problem for years
 >
-> [
->
-> @actapoland]
+> [^71]

 A challenge for institutions if this partnership is going to be formed is therefor to locate these spontaneous initiatives and respond to them